spencertipping/tau/doc/Gamma.md

 ## Nonlinear routing
-It's possible to connect a γ to itself. **These connections are always weak.** This and other types of nonlinear routing can be done with a Γ-hosted named resource.
+It's possible to connect a γ to itself, or a later γ's output to an earlier γ's input. **These connections are always weak.** This and other types of nonlinear routing can be done with a Γ-hosted named channel -- basically a single-use variable.

 ## Building Γs